image text translation

-(1)One day HC went to the bathroomimage text translation
+(1)One day HC went to the bathroom

 (1)Instead of urine, blood came out and splashed all over the bathroomimage text translation